Skip to content

 if not featurewise:

-dense_config["input_size"] += len(variables.get("PARAMETERS", []))
+dense_config["input_size"] += len(variables.get("parameters", []))

 self.input_name = input_name